 - What are the administrative functions’ systems and information needs?

-- What are the operational functions’ systems and information needs?
+- What are the operational functions’ methods and information needs?

 - What are the priorities for the candidate analytical systems?

-- What are the priorities for the candidate operational systems?
+- What are the priorities for the candidate operating systems?

 Deliverables include: